-The factory-fitted 17-inch tires on the WRX-STi are summer tires.
-The factory-fitted tires on other versions are all-season tires.
-The 17-inch tires that can be dealer-fitted on the WRX as an option are summer tires.
+The factory-fitted tires are all-season tires except for the 17-inch tires that are optional on the Aero (those are summer tires).

 ▼ All season tires

 All season tires are designed to provide an adequate measure of traction, handling and braking performance in year-round driving including snowy and icy road conditions.
 However all season tires do not offer as much traction performance as winter (snow) tires in heavy or loose snow or on icy roads.